Sherman Books: The Good, the Bad, and the Ugly

 This book is part of Osprey’s New Vanguard series, volume 73 in fact.
 This book is pretty short but gets a decent amount of the 76mm Sherman story into it.
 These books are really aimed at modelers, and people into less detailed history.
 It does have some great charts in it.
 I bought this book years ago as a young teen while building models.
 Well worth the price if you can get it for less than 15 bucks.

 New Vanguard 123, Swimming Shermans, Sherman DD amphibious tanks of World War II by David Fletcher: Nice info on how to make a tank float

-This 52 page book covers the history of the Firefly in surprising detail.
+This 52-page book covers the history of the Firefly in surprising detail.
 It’s also very fair to the design compromises that had to be made for the tank to work.
-Well worth the money if you want a more detailed look into the history of the Firefly than this site gives.
+Well worth the money if you want a more detailed look at the history of the Firefly than this site gives.

-Vanguard 15, the Sherman Tank in British Service1942-45, by John Sandars: A very informative little book
+Vanguard 15, the Sherman Tank in British Service1942-45, by John Sanders: A very informative little book

 Vanguard 26, The Sherman Tank in Allied Service by Steven Zaloga: About as much info as you can pack info 51 pages on the Sherman